 Abstract

-Subarachnoid hemorrhage (SAH) is one of the most devastating forms of hemorrhagic stroke and is a serious medical condition caused by bleeding that is usually due to a ruptured aneurysm.
-Oxidative stress and inflammation due from hemoglobin and heme released from lysed red blood cells are among the postulated causes of vasospasm during SAH, which could lead to delayed cerebral ischemia.
+Subarachnoid hemorrhage (SAH) is a devastating form of hemorrhagic stroke and is a serious medical condition caused by bleeding usually due to a ruptured aneurysm.
+Oxidative stress and inflammation from hemoglobin and heme released from lysed red blood cells are some postulated causes of vasospasm during SAH, which could lead to delayed cerebral ischemia.
 At low amounts, carbon monoxide (CO) gas may be neuroprotective through anti-inflammation, anti-cell death, and by restoring normal blood flow.
-Hence, this study focuses on a noninvasive strategy to treat SAH by using CO as therapeutic medical gas.
-Mice were treated either with 250ppm CO or air at 2 h after SAH and various anatomical and functional outcomes were monitored over time.
-CO decreased neurological deficit score (47.4±10.5%), increased activity (30.0±9.1%) and stereotypic counts (261.5±62.1%) at day 7.
-There was a significant increase in lumen area/wall thickness ratio in middle cerebral artery (173.5±19.3%) and tendency to increase anterior cerebral artery (25.5±4.3%) at day 7 in CO-treated SAH mice.
-This is a first report demonstrating that CO prevents the delayed SAH-induced various neurobehavioral deficits, suggesting that CO gas or CO-donors post-treatment should be considered as a therapy against SAH.
+This study focuses on a noninvasive strategy to treat SAH by using CO as therapeutic medical gas.
+Mice were treated with 250ppm CO or air 2 h after SAH and we monitored various anatomical and functional outcomes over time.
+CO decreased neurological deficit score (47.4±10.5%), and increased activity (30.0±9.1%) and stereotypic counts (261.5±62.1%) at day 7.
+In CO-treated SAH mice, lumen area/wall thickness ratio in the middle cerebral artery increased significantly (173.5±19.3%) and tended to increase in the anterior cerebral artery as well (25.5±4.3%) at day 7.
+This is a first report to demonstrate that CO prevents delayed, SAH-induced neurobehavioral deficits, which suggests that, post-treatment, CO gas or CO donors should be considered a therapy against SAH.

 Keywords: Carbon monoxide; Heme oxygenase; Hemorrhagic stroke; Medical gas; Neurologic functions; Vasospasm